Cornet matches Messi as Lyon star continues to haunt Manchester City | Goal.com

-Maxwel Cornet continues to haunt Manchester City as the Lyon star equalled Lionel Messi on Saturday with his latest goal against the Premier League side.
+Maxwel Cornet and Moussa Dembele continue to haunt Manchester City as the Lyon stars equalled Lionel Messi on Saturday with their goals against the Premier League side.

+The duo combined to score three goals on Saturday, leading Lyon to the Champions League semi-final with a 3-1 victory over Man City.

 Cornet's big moment came in the 23rd minute as Lyon forward Karl Toko Ekambi broke free from the City backline.